 I hadn’t expected to react as I did to this scene at the beginning.
 It started with Gail asking why Kylie didn’t want to fight for Max.
 When Kylie said she just didn’t and it was her business not Gail’s, Gail launched into her.
 David has been nothing but supportive of you blahblahblah, she went on.
 I said to the screen “You call that supportive?
 Supportive is helping someone clarify what they want and why, then respecting their decision.
 It is not ramming what you want down their throat!”

 David was being supportive of the idea of having Max with them.
 That is not to say that he would continue being supportive in the event of Max actually being with them.
 And he certainly wasn’t being supportive of Max not being with them, which was what Kyle wanted.
 Whatever her reasons were, she had made her decision crystal clear in my opinion.

 Believing that Kylie should not have custody of a goldfish, I thought her decision was the correct one for her, Max and her marriage.
 David should not be responsible for the welfare of a goldfish either.
 But I softened when I listened to her explain why she felt she’d be a lousy mother.
 What her mother did to her is not right.
 What Gail did is right.

-Despite the surprising understanding shown by Gail, I think Kylie still was railroaded into seeking custody of a child that she may or not be able to give stability.
+Despite the sympathy and surprising understanding shown by Gail, I think Kylie still was railroaded into seeking custody of a child that she may or not be able to give stability.
 But it was nice to see beneath Kylie’s horrible brassy surface and see a vulnerable young woman who does occasionally have a serious thought.
 It was also nice to see her and Gail look at each other with something akin to respect and warmth.